 Hair loss is a common problem these days and no single factor can be attributed to it.
 Hair loss afflicts millions of people—and not just men, though their hair loss is often the most noticeable.
 Most women, too, experience some degree of hair loss as they grow older.
 The causes of hair loss are several and vary from person to person.
 Creative Image Laser Solutions in Brownwood, Texas will help get your hair, and confidence back.
 Contact us today to schedule a consultation for hair loss treatments.

 The causes of hair loss can be broadly divided into two groups.
 One is a temporary effect and the other involves a prolonged action, usually involving genetics.
-In most of the cases when the hair loss is temporary it can be cured by medications and treatments.
-In contrast, long-term (prolonged) hair loss may require long-term treatment and sometimes, surgery such as hair transplantation may be required.
+In most cases when the hair loss is temporary it can be cured by medications and treatments.
+In contrast, long-term (prolonged) hair loss may require long-term treatment, and sometimes, surgery such as hair transplantation may be required.

 Hair Loss in Women

 Hair loss in women is often difficult to diagnose and can be caused by many factors, including alopecia areata, hormone imbalances, menopause, dietary protein, and amino acid deficiency, intestinal parasites, damage from hair treatments, and stress.
 Imbalance in thyroid hormones is one of the more common causes of sudden hair loss in women.
 When the thyroid gland is overactive or underactive, the hair may fall out.
 The hair follicles are particularly sensitive to concentrations of thyroid gland derived hormones.
 Thyroid hormones have a large influence on the cellular metabolism of scalp proteins, carbohydrates, lipids, and minerals.
 The cells of the hair matrix, due to their high degree of metabolic activity, are most profoundly influenced by the deficiency or excess of thyroid hormones.